 It’s a $50 urine kit, putting it well above the cost of the Monkey Flask, and Quick Fix, two of the other most popular products, which both retail at around $30.
 So for me, that puts it firmly into the middle ground for people who want a bit more for reassurance, but don’t want to spend $100 on quick luck.

-I want to finish this Testclear powdered urine review by reassuring you a little more.
+I want to finish this powdered urine review by reassuring you a little more.
 This is an important point that I’m now about to make.

 Sub Solution is the most popular powdered urine kit.
 However, it’s synthetic urine.
 So it’s a powder that is mixed with water to mimic urine.

-The point I want to get across to you here is that the Testclear powdered urine kit is actually real human urine that’s been freeze-dried.
+The point I want to get across to you here is that the Testclear urine is actually real human urine that’s been freeze-dried.
 So you are reconstituting real urine.
 Which means that it’s the closest thing you’re going to get to submitting a real sample.

 Now I’m not saying that that makes it any better than Sub Solution, and I certainly wouldn’t swap from using Sub Solution as it’s always worked for me.